 Speak to your GP if you are concerned that a prescribed medicine is causing erectile dysfunction.
 Alternative medication may be available.
 However, it is important never to stop taking a prescribed medicine unless you are advised to do so by a qualified healthcare professional who is responsible for your care.

 Erectile dysfunction can often have both physical and psychological causes.
 For example, if you have diabetes, it may be difficult for you to get an erection, which may cause you to become anxious about the situation.
 The combination of diabetes and anxiety may lead to an episode of erectile dysfunction.

 There are many emotional issues that may also affect your physical ability to get or maintain an erection.
 These include:

 Men who cycle for more than three hours per week may be recommended to try a period without cycling to see if this helps improve erectile dysfunction.

 Riding in the correct position with a properly fitted seat may also help to prevent regular cycling from leading to erectile dysfunction.

 Erectile dysfunction (ED) can often be diagnosed by your GP.
 They will talk to you about your situation and may carry out a physical examination.

-If you do not want to talk to your GP about ED, you can visit a genitourinary medicine (GUM) clinic.
+If you do not want to talk to your GP about erectile dysfunction, you can visit a genitourinary medicine (GUM) clinic.
 You can find your nearest GUM clinic on the British Association for Sexual Health and HIV (BASHH) website.

-Your GP will also need to ask you detailed questions about your sexual history.
-Try not to be embarrassed because ED is a common problem.
+You'll also be asked about your sexual history.
+Try not to be embarrassed because erectile dysfunction is a common problem.
 You can request a male GP at your surgery if you prefer.

-ED that occurs all the time may suggest an underlying physical cause.
-If ED only occurs when you are attempting to have sex with your partner it may suggest that there is an underlying psychological (mental) cause.
+Erectile dysfunction that only occurs when you are attempting to have sex may suggest an underlying psychological (mental) cause.